Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-4-InstanceBasedAuthorizations.md

 ```
 no way of creating this using JPQL is known.
 Two options to prevent this are known:
 1. In case User Name (or User Id) for joining, do not support wild cards
-1. Spend an additional database round trip and read the claims before calling the jpa processor and feed the claims provider with the read values.
+1. Spend an additional database round trip and read the claims before calling the jpa processor and feed the claims' provider with the read values.

 ## Additional Remarks
 If user and authorities are not handled by the service itself, but e.g. via a JWT, all relevant properties have to be forwarded via `JPAODataClaimsProvider`.